trussworks/terraform-aws-config/README.md

 * ec2-volume-inuse-check: Checks whether EBS volumes are attached to EC2 instances.
 * ebs-snapshot-public-restorable-check: Checks whether Amazon Elastic Block Store snapshots are not publicly restorable.

+### ECR

+* ecr-private-image-scanning-enabled: Checks if a private Amazon Elastic Container Registry (ECR) repository has image scanning enabled. *No* *GOVcloud*
+* ecr-private-lifecycle-policy-configured: Checks if a private Amazon Elastic Container Registry (ECR) repository has at least one lifecycle policy configured. *No* *GOVcloud*

+### ECS

+* ecs-awsvpc-networking-enabled: Checks if the networking mode for active ECSTaskDefinitions is set to ‘awsvpc’. *No* *GOVcloud*
+* ecs-containers-nonprivileged: Checks if the privileged parameter in the container definition of ECSTaskDefinitions is set to ‘true’. *No* *GOVcloud*
+* ecs-containers-readonly-access: Checks if Amazon Elastic Container Service (Amazon ECS) Containers only have read-only access to its root filesystems. *No* *GOVcloud*
+* ecs-no-environment-secrets: Checks if secrets are passed as container environment variables. *No* *GOVcloud*

+### EFS

+* efs-encrypted-check: Checks if Amazon Elastic File System is configured to encrypt file data using AWS Key Management Service.

+### ELB

+* elb-logging-enabled: Checks if the Application Load Balancer and the Classic Load Balancer have logging enabled.
+* elb-deletion-protection-enabled: Checks if Elastic Load Balancing has deletion protection enabled.

 ### VPC

 * eip-attached: Checks whether all EIP addresses that are allocated to a VPC are attached to EC2 or in-use ENIs.
 * instances-in-vpc: Ensure all EC2 instances run in a VPC.
 * vpc-default-security-group-closed: Checks that the default security group of any Amazon Virtual Private Cloud (VPC) does not allow inbound or outbound traffic.
+* vpc-sg-open-only-to-authorized-ports: Checks whether any security groups with inbound 0.0.0.0/0 have TCP or UDP ports accessible.

 ### GuardDuty